edn-format/edn-dot-net/README.md

 # Serialization
 ## EDNReaderWriter.EDNWriter.EDNWriterFuncs
 ### overview
 The writer functions below take an object graph and convert it to EDN character data.
-Each function has two arities: one which uses the default print handler and one which allows you to pass in your own custom print handler.
-A sample custom print handler can be found in the EDNReaderTestCS project (SampleCustomPrinter).
+Each function has two arities: one which uses the default write handler and one which allows you to pass in your own custom write handler.
+A sample custom write handler can be found in the EDNReaderTestCS project (SampleCustomWriter).

 * writeString - Takes an object graph and returns a string of EDN data.
 * writeStream - Takes an object graph and writes EDN character data to a stream.

-### Default print handler
+### Default write handler
-The default print handler is the inverse of the default type handler in the reader (see above)
+The default write handler is the inverse of the default type handler in the reader (see above)

 ## Customizing writing
-### IEDNPrintable
+### IEDNWritable
-If you have your own custom types, you can derive from IEDNPrintable and implement the two PrintEDN functions
+If you have your own custom types, you can derive from IEDNWritable and implement the two WriteEDN functions

-### IPrintHandler
+### IWriteHandler
-If you want to customize printing for types that cannot implement IEDNPrintable, you can implement IPrintHandler or derive from the default print handler: PrintHandlers.BasePrintHandler.
-An example of this can be found in the EDNReaderTestCS project (SampleCustomPrinter).
+If you want to customize writing for types that cannot implement IEDNWritable, you can implement IWriteHandler or derive from the default write handler: WriteHandlers.BaseWriteHandler.
+An example of this can be found in the EDNReaderTestCS project (SampleCustomWriter).

 # Parser
 The parsing functionality is exposed if you want to work directly with the EDN syntax tree.